mpavlou/samplesizedev/README.md

 ![image](https://github.com/user-attachments/assets/d02cda94-a1b5-4618-883d-9e1ed41ec801)

 N.B.
-Although the mean calibration slope is now indeed 0.9 (Probability of CS<0.8 has reduced to 16%) bare in mind that still there is variability in the CS and *we are not guaranteed* to achieve that performance for every development sample of size 500 ...
-Indeed the the probability of
+Although the mean calibration slope is now indeed 0.9 bare in mind that still there is variability in the CS and *we are not guaranteed* to achieve that performance for every development sample of size 500 ...
+Indeed, P(calibration slope $\in(0.85,1.15)$)=67%...